capport-wg/7710bis/README.md

    page in a sandboxed environment and take other precautions, such as clearly labeling the page as untrusted.
-The means of sandboxing and user interface presenting this information is not covered in this document - by its nature it is implementation specific and best left to the application and user interface designers.
+The means of sandboxing and user interface presenting this information is not covered in this

-   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually authenticate, or exposing

-Kumari & Kline          Expires December 1, 2020                [Page 8]
+Kumari & Kline          Expires November 2, 2020                [Page 8]

 Internet-Draft             DHCP Captive-Portal                  May 2020

-   their browser fingerprint).
+   document - by its nature it is implementation specific and best left to the application and user interface designers.

+   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually re-satisfy the Captive Portal conditions, or exposing their browser fingerprint).
 However, similar tracking can already be performed with the presently common captive portal mechanisms, so this technique does not give the attackers more capabilities.

    Captive portals are increasingly hijacking TLS connections to force browsers to talk to the portal.
 Providing the portal's URI via a